ielab/PromptReps/README.md

 ## Updates
+- 10/10/2024: Our paper has been accepted by EMNLP 2024!
+We update the arxiv paper with some corrections and more results.
+We also added training script for supervised fine-tuning on Hybrid search.
 - 17/06/2024: Arxiv v2 is online.
 We have updated the paper with more experiments and results, including investigations on the impact of different prompts and the alternative representations.
 We also refactored the code.

 ## Installation